PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >
 {: .discussion}

-> ## Test OpenFOAM tools running from the interior of the container (internal MPICH)
+> ## G.II Test the Singularity image
 >
-> 1. Run the container interactively:
+> 1. Run the container interactively and copy the tutorial to the host:
 >
 >    ~~~
 >    ubuntu@vm:02_*Singularity$ singularity run openfoam-2.4.x-myuser.sif